Araozu/misti-web/public/txt/en/spec/next/start.md

 # Start

-This is the start of the spec :D
+This is the specification of the Misti programming language.
+It defines the grammar and semantics of the language, using EBNF and railroad diagrams when possible.